voxpupuli/voxpupuli.github.io/_docs/migrate_module.md

 You will have someone by your side in this process.
 The general flow is to…

-* Ask one of the Administrators to add you to the `incoming-migrations` team.
 * Prepare your repo for transfer
     * If this module was created with PDK delete .sync.yaml.
     * Ensure that the module has a correct `LICENSE` file in the docroot that matches the mentioned license in the `metadata.json`.